Annual Town Assembly - Local Democracy

 A Public Notice? - None, but the Public did notice!

-This meeting did not at all comply with the legal requirement for a statutory notice.
-It was not shown on the PTC welcome page nor as an 'Upcoming meeting' on the Meetings page.
-Neither did it did not appear in the Barnsley Chronicle.
-The only reference on the PTC website was the fourth item down on their News page with other news items piled up above it.
+This meeting failed to comply with the legal requirement for a statutory notice.
+Neither was it shown on the most conspicuous page on the PTC website, the Welcome page, nor even as an 'Upcoming meeting' on the Meetings page as they don't regard it as a 'proper meeting.'
+Nor did they use their legal power of applying 'additional advertising' by submitting it to the Barnsley Chronicle.
+The PTC website did include it in a hidden corner, the fourth item down on their News page along with other, presumably more important, news items above it.
+Very shabby; very cynical.

 'Any local issues you want to discuss?
 Come to the Penistone Annual Town Assembly.